sysid/vimania/README.md

 - no more missing, obsolete or duplicated todos
 - Synchronization of todo status between Markdown files and database
 - todo lists within code fences are ignored
+- DB entry has a link to the task's source file, so by looking in the DB any todo can be located.

 ### Insert URIs and Todos convenience method:
 I recommend configuring two [UltiSnips](https://github.com/SirVer/ultisnips) snippets: